Ed Session Proposals

 -

 Educational sessions will be reviewed by a selection committee and all who submitted proposals will be notified at the end of the selection process.
+All proposals were reviewed anonymously by a volunteer judging team, using criteria that included clarity of learning outcomes, relevance to the field, practical application, and overall session quality.

 -